Visitors Medical Insurance

 .
 Has the same general meaning as the dictated sentence

 .
-May contain some grammatical, spelling, punctuation, or capitalization errors that do not interfere with meaning
+May contain some grammatical, spelling, punctuation, or capitalization errors that do not interfere with the meaning of the sentence

 .
-May omit short words that do not interfere with meaning
+May omit short words that do not interfere with the meaning of the sentence

 .
 Numbers may be spelled out or written as digits